adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 ## Connecting to an external `zcashd`

-If you have an external `zcashd` running zec-qt-wallet will attempt to connect to it automatically.
+If you have an external `zcashd` running ZecWallet will attempt to connect to it automatically.
 If this fails you can manually set the required settings via the **Edit->Settings** menu item and specifying the connection details in the **zcashd connection** tab.

 Note that the easiest way to connect to a remote node is to SSH to it with port forwarding: